billynewport/datasurface/docs/yellow_dp/README.md

 ### Airflow Scaling Limitations and Solutions

 **Current Limitations:**
-- Airflow effectively supports ~500 DAGs maximum
+- Airflow effectively supports thousands of our simple DAGs
 - Each ingestion stream creates one DAG
 - Suitable for most enterprise use cases